Erwin Hoffer

-Erwin "Jimmy" Hoffer (born 14 April 1987) is an Austrian professional football striker.
-He played for the Austria national football team.
+Erwin "Jimmy" Hoffer (born 14 April 1987) is an Austrian former professional footballer who played as a striker.
+He represented the Austria national football team at UEFA Euro 2008, and his 17-year playing career spanned several clubs in Austria, Italy, Germany and Belgium.

 Club career

 Admira Wacker

 Born in Baden bei Wien, Austria, Hoffer played for the youth teams such as 1.
 SC Haidhof, FC Tribuswinkel and Badener AC before joining Admira Wacker, where he started his professional career.
 After progressing through the ranks there, Hoffer started his professional career at 17 Admira Wacker, where he played from 2004 to 2006 in the first team.
 He also scored four times, including against Sturm Graz and Pasching.